 Instructions

-- Coat the okra with one cup of all-purpose flour in a large bowl.
-Then, use a spoon to transfer the okra to a fine-mesh strainer.
-Shake to remove any excess flour.
+- Coat the okra: Add the okra to a large bowl with one cup of all-purpose flour.
+Transfer the flour-coated okra to a fine-mesh strainer and gently shake/tap to remove any excess flour.
+Discard any excess flour.

-- Discard any excess flour left behind in the bowl and add the remaining half cup of flour, cornmeal, garlic powder, onion powder, salt, black pepper, and paprika.
+- Combine the cornmeal mixture: Add the remaining half cup of flour, cornmeal, garlic powder, onion powder, salt, black pepper, and paprika to a large bowl.
 Whisk until combined.
 Set aside.

-- Add half of the okra to the buttermilk mixture, coating it completely.
-Use a spoon to transfer the okra to a spider strainer or fine mesh strainer to drain excess buttermilk.
+- Use a spoon to transfer the okra to a spider strainer or fine mesh strainer to drain excess buttermilk.

-- Place the okra in the cornmeal mixture and toss to coat.
-Use a spoon to transfer the okra to a spider strainer or fine mesh strainer to shake off the excess coating.
+- Use a spoon to transfer the okra to a spider strainer or fine mesh strainer to shake off the excess coating.

-- Carefully add the breaded okra to the oil and fry for 8-10 minutes, turning them a few times so they cook evenly.
+- Fry: Carefully add the breaded okra to the oil and fry for 8-10 minutes, turning them a few times so they cook evenly.
 (The okra should be golden but not too dark as they will continue to darken as they cool.)
 Strain from the oil and set aside on the prepared cooling rack or a paper-towel-lined plate.

 - Allow the oil to heat back to temperature again before repeating the coating and frying process with the remaining half of the okra.
 Let the okra cool for 5 minutes before serving.